Scimac/Bootstrap/README.md

 # Bootstrap
-Repo for maintaining project codes
+Repo for maintaining project codes related to bootstrap